11 Frosty Facts About Strange Brew

 Sit back, relax, throw on your favorite tuque and a parka, and knock back a couple of your favorite beers in the Great White North.
-The 1983 cult comedy classic Strange Brew is being released on Blu-ray for the very first time, courtesy of Warner Bros.
-Home Entertainment.
+The cult comedy classic Strange Brew is turning 35 years old.
 In honor of Bob and Doug McKenzie’s Canadian adventures, here are some facts about Strange Brew—you hoser!

 1. BOB AND DOUG MCKENZIE STARTED OUT AS A FLUKE.